z4kn4fein/stashbox/docs/docs/guides/scopes.md

 <CodeDescPanel>
 <div>

-Services that implement either `IDisposable` or `IAsyncDisposable` are tracked by the currently resolving scope.
-This means that when the scope is being disposed, all the tracked disposable instances will be disposed with it.
+The currently resolving scope tracks services that implement either `IDisposable` or `IAsyncDisposable`.
+This means that when the scope is disposed, all the tracked disposable instances will be disposed with it.

 :::note
 Disposing the container will dispose all the singleton instances and their dependencies.